Have you seen how much oval diamonds have boomed over the past few months on social media?

 A cut grade can help you out here, but since you often don’t have one it helps if you know what to look for.
 The best way to get a feel for bow ties is to look at a few oval diamonds when selecting a diamond.

 This is definitely an area that a reputable and knowledgeable diamond dealer or jeweller can help you out with.
-Ovals have bow ties and the goal is merely to minimise it.

 Please don’t break your head on this, engineers.
 It’s part of the life of an oval diamond.
+See it as them dressing up fancily for you.

 Some great design elements for an oval centre stone